jaredloftus/profiles/markfriedenbach.md

 # Mark Friedenbach

 ## Summary
-Mark Friedenbach is a a co-founder of Blockstream.
+Mark Friedenbach is a co-founder of Blockstream.
 He is a software engineer and independent bitcoin protocol developer.

 ## Bio
 Mark Friedenbach is a software engineer and independent bitcoin protocol developer, with specialities in blockchain scalability, privacy enhancing technology and issued asset extensions to bitcoin.